Amiramor95/accendoTest_BE/README.md

 5. **The key-value should be 'file'.
 If not, need to key in manually.**

-6. **Select File in the dropdown list next to a key name, then select the file.**
+6. **Select File in the dropdown list next to the key name, then select the file.**

 7. **Ensure Laravel is installed and running**